 Over 60 young people in Fakenham have been involved in designing and building – and are now enjoying – a brand new kitchen at their youth group in Fakenham, after receiving funding from Momentum.

 The kitchen has made a huge difference explains Niki Tillson from EP Youth.
-‘Creating the kitchen has given our young people new problem-solving and team-building skills, as well as hands on experience of practical carpentry and flat pack assembly.
+‘Creating the kitchen has given our young people new problem-solving and team-building skills, as well as hands-on experience of practical carpentry and flat pack assembly.
 They have a new pride in their surroundings and an awareness of health and safety and food hygiene.
-The kitchen has been used to cook all sorts of meals, from pancakes and flapjack to curries and chilli dogs.
-Last December, a group of young people planned, prepared and cooked a Christmas meal for their peers, which taught them valuable skills like budgeting and teamwork, and contributed to a great Christmas party!’
+The kitchen has been used to cook all sorts of meals, from pancakes and flapjack to curries and chili dogs.
+Last December, a group of young people planned, prepared, and cooked a Christmas meal for their peers, which taught them valuable skills like budgeting and teamwork, and contributed to a great Christmas party!’

 Momentum members with an annual income under £250k can apply for two small grants a year of up to £500 each, which can be used to support their work with young people.
-These grants can be used to pay for trips for young people, new equipment, staff training or additional resources.
-The next deadline for applications is Friday 8th March with application forms and guidance notes available on our website.
+These grants can be used to pay for trips for young people, new equipment, staff training, or additional resources.